Comments from Weeks 1 and 2

 I agree with your response to Lynch's essay, in that Lynch's expectations are very difficult to achieve, and unlikely as of the present.
 Even so, the educational standards will need to be increased as technological development increases, and students in high school at some time in the future could have the same educational standards as undergraduate college students.
 Currently, this perspective may seem too idealistic, especially financially, although the technological education of younger generations is crucial to the improvement of societies internationally.
 In many nations, the United States included, the educational standards of technological skill acquisitions need to be increased for technological efficiency in societies, as well as societies themselves, to be ameliorated.
 High schools, colleges and universities across the world need to at least try to maintain concerted efforts to improve the advanced technological skills of students.

+Your post was observant and interesting, and I wish to comment on more of your posts throughout the next several months.
 I agree with your response to the OCLC article's claim of people's format agnosticism by stating that older generations seem to have an affinity towards books as opposed to digital content.
 Libraries can benefit from preserving the past, as a means of educating younger generations with first-person experiences of articles and books from the past.
 It seems that one of the most important issues that both public and academic libraries must address is how to appeal to individuals with an increasing predilection towards digital content and information.
 Both public and academic libraries need to encourage individuals to become more fastidious in selecting information, and to be as objective as possible when obtaining content and information.
 Libraries also need to allow people to realize that libraries are still one of the most reliable sources of content and information to society, even though many libraries are slowly adapting to the shifts in content.

 Your post was insightful and concise, and I am interested in commenting on more of your posts.